ankitkgupta11-g/AURA-IMAGE-GENERATOR/README.md

 ## 🔐 Security

-The project is designed with environment-based configuration for sensitive credentials.
+The project uses environment variables to protect sensitive credentials.

-### Important

 Do not expose: